-VPG 436 Animation II- Three Credit Hours This course is designed as an advanced animation course for students who are already experienced with basic 3D animation concepts and technical practice.
+This course is designed as an advanced animation course for students who are already experienced with basic 3D animation concepts and technical practice.
 Students will learn character animation, rigging, lighting, and camera.
-Building on knowledge of composting, morphing, inverse, and forward kinematics, students will learn to make a computer animated character move, through training exercises, known as acting for animators, and programming to create customized character rigs and to generate simulations of real world effects.
-Prerequisities: VPG 232 and VPG 435
+Building on knowledge of composting, morphing, inverse, and forward kinematics, students will learn to make a computer animated character move, through training exercises, known as acting for animators, and programming to create customized character rigs and to generate simulations of real-world effects.

+Prerequisites: VPG 232 and VPG 433

-Visual, Performing and Communication Arts - Sound Arts (VPM)
+Visual, Performing and Communication Arts -Sound Arts (VPM)

-VPM 113 Contemporary Keyboard Skills I 1.00 credit hours
+VPM 113 Contemporary Keyboard Skills I 4.00 credit hours

-VPM 113 Contemporary Keyboard Skills I Once Credit Hour This course presents a foundational-level introduction to musical keyboards, including electronic and controller types.
+This course presents a foundational-level introduction to musical keyboards, including electronic and controller types.
 Intended for students with no previous keyboard or piano experience, VPM 113 provides practical support for topics covered in VPM 132 and 143.
 The course is normally taught in a class environment.
 VPM 113 is required for VPA majors and pre-majors concentrating in Sound Art, and Sound Arts minors, and is available only to students in of those programs.

-Prerequisites: Consent of instructor. r
+Prerequisites: Consent of instructor.

-VPM 114 Contemporary Keyboard II
+VPM 114 Contemporary Keyboard Skills II

-VPM 114 Contemporary Keyboard Skills II One Credit Hour Presents a practical and theoretic instruction regarding musical keyboards, including electronic and controller types.
+Presents practical and theoretic instruction regarding musical keyboards, including electronic and controller types.
 Extending basic techniques and electronic implications achieved in VPM 113, the course provides practical support for topics covered in VPM 132 and VPM 143.
 The course is normally taught in a class environment.
 VPM 114 is required for VPA majors and pre-majors concentrating in Sound Art, and Sound Art minors, and is available only to students in one of those programs.

 Prerequisites: VPM 113 or consent of instructor